FaridDanilo/FaridDanilo/README.md

 I'm on the path to learn, improve, contribute and move forward.
 I've already polished the basic skills of "html, css" but I know there's still much more to learn.
 I'm currently improving in "php" and "javascript", I'm good at using the "mysqli" database.

-🌍 Location: Colombia.
+🌍 Location: Colombia. <br>
-🎯 Interests: Improvement in programming logic, unique and minimalist designs that stand out.
+🎯 Interests: Improvement in programming logic, unique and minimalist designs that stand out. <br>
-📫 Contact me: fdgrijalbac@gmail.com
+📫 Contact me: fdgrijalbac@gmail.com <br>

 ### Technologies:
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat&logo=html5&logoColor=white)